-The Company's financial assets consists of cash, which is classified and subsequently measured at FVTPL and loan and subscription receivable which is classified and subsequently measured at amortized cost.
-The Company's financial liabilities consist of accounts payable and accrued liabilities which are classfied and measured at amortized cost using the effective interest method.
+The Company's financial assets consists of cash, which is classified and subsequently measured at FVTPL and loan and subscription receivables which are classified and subsequently measured at amortized cost.
+The Company's financial liabilities consist of accounts payable and accrued liabilities which are classified and measured at amortized cost using the effective interest method.